et9719/GreenwoodAS/README.md

 ### About Us Section

-- The About Us section gives teh users a little bit of background on who the company are and how they started up.
+- The About Us section gives the users a little bit of background on who the company are and how they started up.

 - It also includes a map of the areas that the company works in.